-The subject site is mapped by the Department of Planning, Industry and Environment (DPIE) under Part 7 of the Biodiversity Conservation Act 2016 (BC Act) as having Biodiversity Values (BV).
-Figure A.09 identifies the areas within the site that are mapped.
-Our Asset Protection Zone study on page 23 details what if any modification is required within the BV mapped land to satisfy our APZ recommendations.
+The subject site is not mapped by the Department of Planning, Industry and Environment (DPIE) under Part 7 of the Biodiversity Conservation Act 2016 (BC Act) as having Biodiversity Values (BV).
+There is no BV mapped land within the proposed development area.
+Refer to Figure A.09.